Lighthouses of Southeastern Brazil

 Ilha Queimada Grande

 1909.
 Active; focal plane 82 m (270 ft); white flash every 10 s.
 10 m (33 ft) square cylindrical concrete tower with gallery, painted white.
-Edimara Gonçalves has a 2022 aerial view and Google has a distant satellite view.
+A photo is available, Trabas has Capt.
+Peter's distant view, and Bing has a distant satellite view.
 Highly venomous snakes known as golden lanceheads are endemic to the island, discouraging visits by humans.
 As a result the island is a restricted environmental reserve.
 Located on one of the summits of a high island about 35 km (20 mi) southeast of Itanhaém.
 Site and tower closed.
 ARLHS BRA-086; BR-3500; Admiralty G0512; NGA 18700.

 * Icapara

 1991.
 Active; focal plane 73 m (240 ft); one long (2 s) white flash every 15 s.
 10 m (33 ft) square skeletal tower with gallery.
 The tower also carries a diamond-shaped, vertically slatted daymark.
-Luciano Faustino has a closeup photo, Marcelo Braga Alves has a 2019 photo, a 2010 photo is available, Paulinho Trudes has a street view taken from the top of the lighthouse, and Google has a fuzzy satellite view.
+Luciano Faustino has a closeup photo, Marcelo Braga Alves has a 2019 photo, a 2010 photo is available, and Google has a fuzzy satellite view.
 Located on a prominent headland at Icapara.
 Site open, tower closed.
 ARLHS BRA-135; BR-3502; Admiralty G0513.5; NGA 18702.

 Ilha do Bom Abrigo